Spiced Pineapple Rum Punch.

 Last Christmas I made a spiced pear and pineapple cider cocktail with the Koloa Kaua’i Spice rum.
 It was by far my favorite cocktail of the season.
 The pear cider was in very small production at a local farm that I buy it from, but pear juice cocktail worked just as well for it.
 This year they only had apple cider which goes really well in that cocktail too.

 I was so blown away by the flavor combination of the pineapple juice and spiced rum so much that I knew I wanted to make another cocktail with it.
-I would love to make my own pineapple rum one day, maybe I will play around with infusing pineapple into Koloa spiced rum.

 Mix the juices and rum together and keep chilled until ready to use.
 You don’t want to add the soda and ginger ale until serving because they will go flat and the fizz is a fun part of this punch.
 This recipe makes a large pitcher of punch for a party.